LumaPictures/openvdb-render/README.md

 **What is this project?**

-OpenVDB Render is a generic toolkit for rendering and visualizing openvdb volumes across multiple packages and 3rd party renderers.
+OpenVDB Render is a generic toolkit for rendering and visualizing OpenVDB volumes across multiple packages and 3rd party renderers.

 **Where are we right now?**